TRAN-Gia-Quoc-Bao/Course-Mobile-Robotics/Lab 1. Attitude estimation using indirect Kalman filtering/README.md

 # Mobile Robotics course: Lab 1
 Topic: Attitude estimation using indirect Kalman filtering

-For this, we rely on the paper "Orientation Estimation Using a Quaternion-Based Indirect Kalman Filter With Adaptive Estimation of External Acceleration" by Prof. Young Soo Suh.
+For this, we rely on the paper "Orientation Estimation Using a Quaternion-Based Indirect Kalman Filter With Adaptive Estimation of External Acceleration" by Prof. Young Soo Suh (the file "IKF_Attitude Estimation.pdf").

 Codes will come soon.